FieryKnight2010/mgan-dr/README.md

 The original dataset contains proprietary drug profiles.
 We provide data generation scripts to create simulated data with similar characteristics.
 If you have access to the real data, contact the authors.

-### Reproducibility

-To ensure reproducibility:
-1. Use the exact same random seed (2024)
-2. Use the provided data generation script
-3. Use the same train/test split
-4. Use the same hyperparameters

-### Performance Variations

-Performance may vary slightly (~±2%) due to:
-- Hardware differences (CPU vs GPU)
-- PyTorch version
-- Random initialization
-- Operating system

-We provide cross-validation results showing mean ± std across 5 folds.

----

 **Last Updated**: October 2024
 **Version**: 1.0.0